Satisfactory Academic Progress (SAP)

 - If an appeal is granted, you will be placed on probation and you must meet SAP standards at the end of the probationary semester.

-- If the appeal is denied, you will remain on termination and will not be eligible for federal financial aid.
+- If the appeal is denied, you will remain on suspension and will not be eligible for federal financial aid.

 - If you do not appeal, or if your appeal is denied, you may have your eligibility reinstated following the completion of the equivalent of one full time semester without the support of federal financial aid.